Want Your Kids to Learn Something New? Try This.

-I ask because when it comes to learning something new, there might already be a handful of options at your disposal, and all it takes is for you - and your child - to look at things from a different perspective.
+When your child says "I'm not passionate about anything" or "there is nothing to do around here," is it the truth?
+They just might not have a love of learning—yet.
+In fact, when it comes to getting excited about learning, there might already be a handful of options at your disposal, and all it takes is for you - and your child - to look at things from a different perspective.

 1. Accept that "new" doesn't have to be "brand new."